rossiptr/SOP-development/research-and-projects.md

 ## 1. Repository Management

-- **Create a private GitHub repository** for each R&D project.
+- **Create a private GitHub repository** to upload your project.
+Confirm with manager.
-- **Update the repository daily** with source code, documentation, and progress logs.
+- **Maintain the repository** with source code, documentation, and progress logs.
 - Ensure all code and documentation are pushed to the repository before the end of each workday.

 ## 2. Source Code Standards

-- All source code must follow these standards:
+- All source code suggest follow these standards:
   - Use clear, consistent naming conventions (e.g., PEP8 for Python, Google Style for C++/Java).
-  - Write modular, reusable functions and classes.
-  - Include error handling and input validation.
   - Use version control best practices (meaningful commit messages, frequent commits, use of branches for features/fixes).
   - Remove unused code and files before each major commit.